Trump: Revelations about FBI ties to Russian spy are ‘big day’ for him

 “The Democrat Party’s war on cops is putting the lives of innocent police officers in danger,” he said.

-The president said another reason he’ll win is liberal Rep. Ilham Omar, Minnesota Democrat.
+The president said another reason he’ll win is liberal Rep. Ilhan Omar, Minnesota Democrat.

 “They’re not too fond of her in Minnesota.
 I think she has hatred for our country,” he said.